oracle-samples/maa/dg_setup_scripts/README.md

 - The RDBMS sofware owner (e.g. "oracle" user) loads the oracle environment variables (ORACLE_HOME, LD_LIBRARY_PATH, etc.) in its profile.
 - It is assumed that a symmetric topology is used (i.e. if primary is single DB, standby is single DB; if primary is a RAC DB, standby is a RAC DB too).
 - If the databases are RAC, it is assumed that each RAC has 2 nodes.
-- The scripts are intended to add one standby DB (i.e. the scripts are not designed to add an additional standby DB to an existing Data Guard).

 #### Features
 -------------------------------------------------------------------------------------------